inosmeet/KubeArmor/contribution/testing_guide.md

 # Testing Guide
+I am testing something that might be useful

 There are two ways to check the functionalities of KubeArmor: 1) testing KubeArmor manually and 2) using the testing framework.